mbzhuang/Kaggle-ML-and-Data-Science-Survey-Analysis/ProjectPlan.md

 License:

 According to Kaggle, the data is released under Open Database license, specifically, [ODC Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/1.0/).
-[Users are free to share, to produce works, to modify, transform and build upon the data, as long as they attribute, share-alike, and keep open.](https://opendatacommons.org/licenses/odbl/summary/)
+Users are free to share, to produce works, to modify, transform and build upon the data, as long as they attribute, share-alike, and keep open.
+[Click to read detailed explanations of how the data can be used.](https://opendatacommons.org/licenses/odbl/summary/)

 ### 2. Project Goal